apigeoneer/app_Shoe_Shop/README.md

 * [Jetpack components](https://developer.android.com/jetpack/getting-started)
-  - Uses compenents such as ViewModel and LiveData lifecycle classes
+  - The app uses Jetpack components such as ViewModel and LiveData lifecycle classes
   - Navigation : through a navigation file that takes a user from one page to the next in the app